anonym-opensource/DHL/README.md

 Running these codes requires including some header files in cppheaders_202*****.zip and the Boost library (https://www.boost.org/).

-After making the header files and data files ready, <b>all the experiments in our paper can be conducted by first running "generate_L_PPR()" in "exp.cpp", and then running "exp()" in "exp.cpp".</b> Make sure there is enough memory (1 TB RAM).
+After making the header files and data files ready, <b>we can first run "generate_L_PPR()" in "exp.cpp" to generate all the initial shortest distances indexes, and then run "exp()" in "exp.cpp" to conduct all the experiments in the paper.</b> Make sure there is enough memory (1 TB RAM).

 Specifically, in the terminal on a Linux server, we can compile and run the above codes using the following commands:
 ```